Be Kind: Spreading the love to boost your mental health

 4. Being kind to virtual connections

-With the internet shielding us from human contact, it’s all too easy to punch out an angry post or sarcastic reply.
+With the internet shielding us from some human contact, it’s all too easy to punch out an angry post or sarcastic reply.
 Remember, though, there’s a real person with real feelings on the other side of the screen.

 Sharing positive stories helps to drown out the avalanche of negativity.
 If someone gives you great service, post a great review.
 If they fall short of your expectations, speak to them privately, instead of inflaming the situation with a public humiliation.